 The Drug Quality and Security Act (DQSA) was signed into law in 2013.
-It essentially created Section 503B, allowing this new type of compounding pharmacy to exist.
-Because these entities may produce a much wider range of drug products, the related regulations are decidedly more extensive.
+It created Section 503B, allowing this new type of compounding pharmacy to exist.
+Because these entities produce a much wider range of drug products, related regulations are decidedly more extensive.
 Sterile as well as non-sterile medications can be mass-produced in a facility that is designated as 503B.
 Registration requirements include the FDA as well as the DEA and the residing state boards of pharmacy.

-CFR part 210 addresses the manufacturing of the specific medications and includes the compounding process, packing, and holding of medications.
+CFR part 210 addresses the manufacturing of specific medications and includes the compounding process, packing, and holding of medications.
 Whereas part 211 addresses the quality of the finished product, such as stability testing and labeling.

 503B outsourcing facilities are required to develop standard operating procedures and implement environmental monitoring that complies with standards of laboratory cleanliness according to the International Organization for Standardization (ISO).
 Different types of pharmacy compounding areas require different levels of air cleanliness to prevent potentially fatal contamination of drug products.
 This specialized type of monitoring must occur much more often than in 503A facilities.
 Indeed, environmental monitoring must be performed (and of course documented) at minimum each production shift for ISO 5 areas.
 If compounding areas are designated as ISO 7 or 8, environmental monitoring must be carried out weekly to meet these critical requirements of air cleanliness.